-- Are you in an altered or distressed state in this moment?
-Are you clear and present to make aligned choices in this moment?
+- Are you clear and present to make aligned choices in this moment?
 Consider if you are using substances that may impact your choices.
 Also consider if you are in a life transition, perhaps ending a relationship or just moved or lost a loved one or simply didn’t get much sleep last night.
 Look and see if this is the moment to make a clear choice about connection.
-If so, is there something you would like to name about your state of mind that would be valuable for the other person to know before connecting?
+Is there something you would like to name about your state of mind that would be valuable for the other person to know before connecting?
 For example, you might share that you had a recent break up and you’re still grieving and would like to connect with gentleness and a slow pace.

 - What would you like for integration?
 Some people call this “aftercare.”
 Many people are nourished by stillness, embracing, or dropping into a deep peace together before getting verbal.
 It can be powerful to share gratitude, moments of highlights, new things you discovered you love or you now know you don’t like.
 You may experience the ripples of the connection over the next few days or weeks and ask to have a follow up conversation to share how you are feeling about each other after you have time to rest, talk about it with your friends, and journal.
 Sometimes the integration and reflection is the most intimate part!